What is it like to play on a Travel team?

 Unfortunately, friend requests (and coach requests) are not used for the evaluation and placement or players.
 It is based on the individual player’s aptitude only.

 The precise schedule has not yet been set by Roots Soccer League.
-It generally tracks with the beginning of the school year and goes for 10 weeks (there is no soccer on Labor Day weekend).
+It generally tracks with the beginning of the school year and goes for 10 weeks (there is no soccer on Labor Day or Memorial Day weekend).
 Teams begin pre-season practices 2 weeks prior to the first game.

 Further Questions